-The Biomedical Engineering program is loosely organized into the following tracks or areas of emphasis.
-Note that students make take classes from any number of tracks so that the selection of a track direction is not restrictive: but, rather, can the set of BME electives can include topics from more than one of the tracks described above.
+The Biomedical Engineering program is loosely organized into the following foci or areas of emphasis.
+Note that students make take classes from any focus area so that the selection of a focus direction is not restrictive:, rather, the set of BME electives can include topics from more than one of the focus areas described above.

-- Bioelectrical Engineering: based on course material from electrical engineering typically with a focus on instrumentation, device development, or electrically based diagnostics and therapy. - Biomaterials Engineering: based on course material from materials science, material engineering, and mechanical engineering focused on the role of materials in biomedical applications.
-Also includes topics like biocompatibility, tissue engineering, biomimetic materials, and synthetic biology. - Biomechanical Engineering: based on course material from physics or mechanical engineering focused on mechanical aspects of the body, mechanical characteristics of biomedical materials, fluids, use of heat and heat-inducing therapies, and prosthetics.
+Bioelectrical Engineering: based on course material from electrical engineering typically with a focus on instrumentation, device development, or electrically based diagnostics and therapy.

+Biomaterials Engineering: based on course material from materials science, material engineering, and mechanical engineering focused on the role of materials in biomedical applications.
+Also includes topics like biocompatibility, tissue engineering, biomimetic materials, and synthetic biology.

+Biomechanical Engineering: based on course material from physics or mechanical engineering focused on mechanical aspects of the body, mechanical characteristics of biomedical materials, fluids, use of heat and heat-inducing therapies, and prosthetics.

-- Biomedical Imaging: based on courses in mathematics, radiology, and bioengineering that cover the underlying physics and mathematics of all forms of medical imaging as well as the use of image processing to extract information from those images. - Computational Bioengineering: based on courses in computer science, physics, and mathematics and focused on the application of numerical and computational approaches to all aspects of the analysis, interpretation, visualization, and simulation of living systems. - Premedical Preparation: includes the required courses for entry to most medical and dental programs with an emphasis on clinical perspectives of engineering.
+Biomedical Imaging: based on courses in mathematics, radiology, and bioengineering that cover the underlying physics and mathematics of medical imaging as well as the use of image processing to extract information from those images.

+Computational Bioengineering: based on courses in computer science, physics, and mathematics and focused on the application of numerical and computational approaches to the analysis, interpretation, visualization, and simulation of living systems.

+Premedical Preparation: includes the required courses for entry to most medical and dental programs with an emphasis on clinical perspectives of engineering.